Save electricity bill and keep cool this summer!

 You probably know of the potential health issues that extreme heat can cause on your body.
-Unfavourable temperatures can mess your health in a number of ways and this does not just include the threat of excess sweating or sunburns.
+Unfavourable temperatures can mess your health in several ways and this does not just include the threat of excess sweating or sunburns.
 During the summer, your sleep and workout routine are equally affected in one way or another.
 This is why you want to remain cool at all times.
 Unfortunately, keeping yourself cool and comfortable during this period of sweltering heat comes at a huge price.

 2) Feel the magic of pedestal and ceiling fans

 Did you know that you can use ceiling fans to keep yourself cool and comfortable during the summer?
-When a ceiling fan rotates counter-clockwise, it creates a downdraft which in turn, creates a cooling effect in the space below.
+When a ceiling fan rotates counter-clockwise, it creates a downdraft which creates a cooling effect in the space below.
 The faster your fan spins, the greater the cooling effect.
 However, it is critical to mention that fans don’t essentially cool the air.
 Instead, they only work by creating a cooling effect on people themselves!
 This implies that you should never leave your fans to run in empty rooms because you would be wasting energy for no reason.

 3) Install LED light bulbs